francesco886/keystore_ws/README.md

 ### What is this repository for? ###

-* Web service that allows to store password on file system encrypted
+* REST API BE that allows to store password on file system encrypted
 * 1.0

 ### Dependencies